Sex work: Legal models

 Full criminalization of sex work is the most widely practiced legal strategy for regulating transactional sex.
 Full criminalization is practiced in China, Russia, and the majority of countries in Africa.
-In the United States, in which each state has its own criminal code, full contact sex work is illegal everywhere, sex work using a condom is legal only in parts of Nevada; non-contact sex work is a gray and confused area.
-Under full criminalization the seller, buyer, and any third party involved is subject to criminal penalties.
+In the United States, in which each state has its own criminal code, full contact sex work is illegal everywhere; sex work using a condom is legal only in parts of Nevada; non-contact sex work is a gray and confused area.
+Under full criminalization, the seller, buyer, and any third party involved are subject to criminal penalties.
 This includes anyone who profits from commercial sex in any location or physical setting.
 Criminalization has been linked to higher rates of sexually transmitted infections, partner violence, and police harassment.
 Fear of legal ramifications can deter sex workers from seeking proper sexual health care services and discourage them from reporting crimes of which they were the victim.
-According to research conducted by Human Rights Watch, criminalization has sex workers more vulnerable to rape, murder, and discrimination due to their marginalized position and ability to be prosecuted by the police even if they come forward as a victim.
+According to research conducted by Human Rights Watch, criminalization makes sex workers more vulnerable to rape, murder, and discrimination due to their marginalized position and the possibility of being prosecuted by the police even if they come forward as a victim.

 Partial criminalization allows for the legalization of both the buying and selling of sex between two consenting parties but prohibits the commercial selling of sex within brothels or public settings such as street solicitation.
 This has the unintended consequence that it criminalizes the coalition of sex workers, forcing them to work alone and in less safe conditions.
 Partial criminalization ranges from a variety of legal models such as abolitionism, neo-abolitionism and the Swedish-Nordic Model.

 Legalization is currently practiced in parts of South America, Australia, Europe, and in certain counties in the U.S. state of Nevada.
 The red light district in Amsterdam, the Netherlands, is an example of full legalization, where all aspects of sex work are allowed as long as they are registered with the government.
-Since the registration process is often expensive and time-consuming, requires legal residence, and may involve regular medical exams, the most marginalized sex workers have to remain illegal, and usually charge less, because they cannot comply with the regulations.
+Since the registration process is often expensive and time-consuming, requires legal residence, and may involve regular medical exams, the most marginalized sex workers have to remain illegal and usually charge less because they cannot comply with the regulations.
 This is most common among minority groups, immigrants, and low-income workers.